Scope 1, 2, and 3 emissions explained

 Greenhouse gas emissions are classified into three scopes: scope 1, scope 2, and scope 3.
 These scopes are determined by where the emissions originate from.
 Scope 1 covers direct emissions that a company generates while performing its business activities, whereas scope 2 covers indirect emissions from purchased energy, and scope 3 covers indirect emissions in the value chain.

 For most companies, the value chain is responsible for the vast majority of emissions, often around 90%.
-This makes it absolutely vital to include Scope 3 when calculating your carbon footprint.
+This makes it absolutely vital to include scope 3 when calculating your carbon footprint.

-The terminology of scope 1, 2, and 3 was introduced in the Greenhouse Gas Protocol (GHG Protocol), which sets the standards for measuring GHG emissions all around the world.
+The terminology of scope 1, 2, and 3 was introduced in the Greenhouse Gas Protocol (GHG Protocol), which sets the standards for calculating GHG emissions all around the world.
 Virtually every corporate sustainability reporting program in the world is based on the GHG Protocol, making it crucial to understand the framework.

 Scope 1